 How to plan your first year as a freelancer – key points

 The main thing to bear in mind when you make this plan is that it’s there to help you keep yourself on track.
 It’s not there to remind you of things you haven’t achieved!
-Don’t make your long-term goals too crazy in your first year and you should be fine.
-Start with the basic workflow as follows:
+Don’t make your long-term goals too unrealistic in your first year and you should be fine.
+Start with this basic workflow.

 - Set your long-term goals for the first twelve months.